I Fractured My Sacrum – What Can I Expect from Recovery?

 Too much activity, such as continued long-distance running, can lead to stress fractures of the sacrum.
 Women who have just had a baby may also experience a sacral stress fracture.
 The activity is usually too much for the sacrum to withstand and will lead to a stress fracture.
 If you experience lower back, buttocks, or leg pain when running, this could be a sign of a sacral stress fracture and may require rest from such activities to fully heal.
 When beginning to run again, start slowly in order to avoid a recurrence of the same injury.

-Symptoms and Diagnosis of a Sacral Fracture
+Symptoms of a Sacral Fracture

-People who have fractured their sacrum will first notice something wrong when they try to sit or stand.
-Putting weight on the sacrum can lead to extreme discomfort and pain throughout the hips and back.
-Other signs of a sacral fracture can include bruising or discoloration, inflammation, or muscle weakness.
-Unfortunately, it could be days or weeks before some notice the symptoms.
-It is imperative to seek medical attention as soon as symptoms begin to occur.
-Unfortunately, diagnosis of a sacral fracture can be difficult as they don’t always show up on an x-ray.
+Diagnosing a sacral fracture can be difficult as they don’t always show up on an x-ray.
 They can be misdiagnosed as a sprained back, lower back fracture, or a urinary tract infection.
 When pain doesn’t improve over time, it could mean something else is actually at the root of the problem.
 A CAT scan or MRI is more effective at showing a sacral fracture for proper diagnosis.

+In fact, after performing an initial examination to determine symptoms and discussing a patient’s health history, the next step in properly diagnosing a sacral fracture is ordering imaging.
 Doctors are then able to take a close look at these images to diagnose your injury and move forward with a personalized treatment plan that will aid in your recovery.

 • Stiff muscles that cause limping